 Cemeteries are important keys to Texas’ past.
 They are reminders of settlement patterns and reveal information about historic events, religion, lifestyles, and genealogy.
 Unfortunately, historic cemeteries are increasingly threatened by development pressures, encroachment, vandalism, and theft.
 Circumstances can change quickly—a cemetery considered maintained and safe can quickly become neglected and endangered.
 To address the problem of cemetery destruction and to record as many cemeteries as possible, the Texas Historical Commission (THC) offers the Historic Texas Cemetery (HTC) designation.

 The HTC designation was developed in 1998 to help protect historic cemeteries by recording cemetery boundaries in county deed records to alert present and future owners of land adjacent to the cemetery of its existence.
+Every county in Texas has at least one cemetery designated as a Historic Texas Cemetery through this program.
 The HTC designation is the first step toward preservation of a historic cemetery.

 The HTC designation is an official recognition of family and community graveyards.
 The designation imposes no restrictions on private owners’ use of the land adjacent to the cemetery or the daily operations of the cemetery.
 For additional information see Texas Administrative Code Title 13, Part 2, Chapter 22 Rule §22.6.